 Supplementing with vitamins is important all year around, but especially during colder months as our bodies are affected by the change in weather and the lack of nutrients we usually receive from sunlight.

 Vitamin D is highly important as it helps the body absorb calcium and and phosphate from our diet, and has been shown to reduce depressive symptoms in individuals with SAD.
 B Complex vitamins are also important for your mood and energy levels.
-St John’s Wort is a traditional medicine used to treat mild depressive symptoms – it is advised to consult a GP before taking any supplements; St John’s Wort can have adverse effects with other medications.
+St John’s Wort is a traditional medicine used to treat mild depressive symptoms.
+It is advised to consult a GP before taking any supplements as St John’s Wort can have adverse effects with other medications.